 The Global Assessment of Environmental-Economic Accounting and Supporting Statistics is a survey administered under the auspices of the UN Committee of Experts on Environmental Economic Accounting (UNCEEA).
 The aim of the Global Assessment is to assess the progress of implementation of the SEEA in countries and to provide data for SDG indicator 15.9.1(in particular, sub-indicator 15.9.1 (b)).
 The Committee defines implementation in three progressive stages: 1) compilation (including pilot compilation); 2) compilation and dissemination; and 3) regular compilation and dissemination.
 More information on how the Committee views implementation can be found here.

-According to the 2021 Assessment, and more recent country submissions, 90 countries have implemented the SEEA.
-Of these 90 countries, 62 (69 per cent) publish at least one account on a regular basis (stage III); 15 (17 per cent) publish their accounts on an ad-hoc basis (stage II); while 13 countries (14 per cent) compile, but do not yet publish their accounts (stage I).
+According to the 2022 Global Assessment report, 92 countries have implemented the SEEA.
+Of these 92 countries, 66 (72 per cent) publish at least one account on a regular basis (stage III); 14 (15 per cent) publish their accounts on an ad-hoc basis (stage II); while 12 countries (13 per cent) compile, but do not yet publish their accounts (stage I).
 Out of the 92 countries compiling the SEEA, nearly all (91 out of 92) compile SEEA Central Framework accounts.
 In addition, nearly half (43) of these countries compile the SEEA Ecosystem Accounting.

 Figure 1: SEEA implementation, 2022